AlexCC93/readthedocs_test/docs/source/Nodes.rst

    ros2 node list

-As an example, :ref:`open a new terminal<Installation/Opening a new terminal>` and execute:
+As an example, `open a new terminal`_ and execute:

 .. code-block:: console